solariumphp/solarium/docs/getting-started.md

 ### Requirements

-For installing Solarium a minimal PHP version 7.1 is required.
+For installing Solarium a minimal PHP version 7.2 is required.

 There is no Solr version requirement.
-But it's highly recommended that you use at least 6.6.6.
+But it's highly recommended that you use at least 7.7.
+All older version are EOL.

 ### Getting Solarium